MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. Repeat the previous steps on i20-db-1.

-### Task 3: Identify the value of the Azure subscription Id and the Azure AD tenant Id
+### Task 3: Identify the value of the Azure subscription Id and the Microsoft Entra ID tenant Id

 In this task, you will TODO.

-1. From the lab computer, in the [Azure portal](https://portal.azure.com), ensure that you are signed in with the user account that has the Global Administrator role in the Azure AD tenant associated with your subscription.
+1. From the lab computer, in the [Azure portal](https://portal.azure.com), ensure that you are signed in with the user account that has the Global Administrator role in the Microsoft Entra ID tenant associated with your subscription.

 1. At the top of the [Azure portal](https://portal.azure.com) page, select the **Cloud Shell** icon to open Cloud Shell pane, and choose Bash as the shell.

-1. In the Cloud Shell pane, run the following command to identify the id of your Azure subscription and the id of the corresponding Azure AD tenant:
+1. In the Cloud Shell pane, run the following command to identify the id of your Azure subscription and the id of the corresponding Microsoft Entra ID tenant:

     ```cli
     az account show --query '{id:id, tenantId:tenantId}' --output json